basho/yokozuna/docs/CONCEPTS.md

 <fieldType name="date" class="solr.TrieDateField" precisionStep="0" positionIncrementGap="0"/>
 ```

-For a complete reference of the Solr schemata, as well as their included types and
+For a complete reference of the Solr schema, the included types, and
 analyzers, refer to the [Solr 4.4 reference guide][solr440-ref].

 Yokozuna comes bundled with a [default schema][ds] called